adam-beckett-1999/HA-Rounded-Dashboard/README.md

 # HA Dashboard
 This is my adaptation of the Rounded Dashboard created by LE0N on the Home Assistant forums.
-The original theme & styling can be found here: https://community.home-assistant.io/t/rounded-dashboard-guide/543043
+The original theme & styling can be found here: https://community.home-assistant.io/t/rounded-dashboard-guide/543043.

 I've made various tweaks to the styling to suit my preferences, and re-designed some of the cards and created my own in a way that matches the original theme.

+## Theme Elements

 ![image info](images/page-view-buttons.png)